Germany Holidays: Beautiful Baltic Beaches

 The Baltic Coast is one of Germany’s favourite holiday destinations with beautiful beaches, family-friendly resorts and a special character of its own.

-Rügen, Germany’s biggest German island and connected to the mainland via a dam, is famous for its limestone cliffs that feature in the works of the romantic painter Caspar David Friedrich.
-Beaches are wide and white such as the Schaabe with beautiful dunes and 10km of sands or the beach at the resort of Binz with shallow waters, making it suitable for children.
+Rügen, Germany’s biggest German island, connected to the mainland via a dam, is famous for its limestone cliffs that feature in the works of the romantic painter Caspar David Friedrich.
+Beaches are wide and white such as the Schaabe with beautiful dunes and 10km of sands, or the beach at the resort of Binz with shallow waters, making it suitable for children.
 From here, sunbathers have also great views on the white cliffs nearby.
-Speaking of sun, Rügen has on average 30% more sun than the rest of Germany.
+Speaking of sun, Rügen has on average 30 percent more sun than the rest of Germany.
 And yes, it can get really hot here.

 Breathtaking landscape and a quiet pace of life